SnapKit/SnapKit/docs.md

 * Swift 2.0
 * Xcode 7.0+

 > While SnapKit supports iOS 7.0 and OS X 10.9 these are considered legacy platforms, so you must manually integrate the source files directly.
-Please see the [Legacy Platforms](/legacy-platforms) documentation for more information and steps.
+Please see the [Legacy Platforms](/legacy-platforms) page for more information and steps.

 ## Installing